anksu2024/asarraf.github.io/_posts/2020-11-28-linkedin-learning-notebook-feature-redesign.md

 ### Experience 4: Press Enter to Save
 <strong>Current Behavior:</strong><br/>
-* There is only one option to save the note that by pressing 'Enter' to save.
+There is only one option to save the note that by pressing 'Enter' to save.<br />
 <strong>Severity:</strong> Low<br/>
 <strong>Outcome of the above behavior:</strong>
 * Difficult editing of Multi-paragraph notes by using "Shift" + "Enter" for new line/paragraph.